osteoner/NUGGET/README.md

 ---

 ## License and Usage
-This dataset is intended for **research purposes only**.
+This dataset is intended for **research purposes**.
 Please cite the associated paper if you use RogueChainDB in your work.